Is RED Auto Protection the right vehicle protection plan provider for you?

 RED Auto Protection Reviews

-RED Auto Protection claims to be one of only a few automobile warranty companies to have received an A+ rating by the Better Business Bureau.
-However, the BBB’s website currently gives RED Auto Protection a slightly lower A rating.
-We’re not sure what the cause of this discrepancy is, but the BBB may have downgraded the company.
+RED Auto Protection is one of only a few automobile warranty companies to have received an A+ rating by the Better Business Bureau.

 RED Auto Protection has received a 3-star review on the BBB’s website based on 124 reviews.
 This is a respectable score and higher than many competing extended warranty companies.
 Meanwhile, 93 complaints have also been filed through the BBB’s website.
 Many other auto warranty companies have received far more complaints.